-They have likely been constipated for days
+1. You have been constipated for days

 After birth, it will take a while for your body to heal and resume its normal processes, including metabolism and digestion.
 Medication intake and dehydration also play a role in postpartum constipation.
 In moms who delivered via Cesarean section constipation can be a common problem, especially as the anesthesia wears off.

-They most likely neglected stool softeners
+2. You most likely neglected stool softeners

 The importance of stool softeners after birth is often overlooked, but it can greatly help ease bowel movements.

-They may have experienced vaginal tearing
+3. You may have experienced vaginal tearing

 Many women who deliver through normal vaginal delivery have to undergo an episiotomy, or the surgical cutting of the area between the vagina and anus to widen the birth canal.
 Tearing of the vulva and perineum can also happen spontaneously during labor.

-They may have swelling
+4. You may have swelling

 Even if a new mom did not experience vaginal tearing, she might still have some rawness and swelling down there.

-Their stitches are still raw
+5. Your stitches are still raw

 After tearing or episiotomy, doctors stitch up the cut to allow healing.
 This can last for days or weeks.
 Even in moms who delivered via Cesarean section, the stitches can still feel tender.